SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 # Common use cases

-## Use Case 1: SEQR purchase using browser
+## Use Case 1: SEQR payment using browser

 <div class="diagram">
 @startuml